laurensdv/pygeometa/README.md

 ### Requirements

 * Python 2.7 and above.
-Works with Python 3
+Works with Python 3 (but not tested)
 * Python [virtualenv](https://virtualenv.pypa.io/) package

 ### Dependencies